-5.8 Confidentiality
+7.8 Confidentiality

-It is recognised that all matters relating to Child Protection are highly confidential and the DSL / DDSL will share that information on a 'need to know, what and when basis'.
+It is recognised that all matters relating to Child Protection are highly confidential and the DSL / DDSL will share that information on a 'need to know, what and when basis.'
 In line with this, records will be stored securely with restricted access to only relevant staff.
-Only DSL and DDSL have authorization to see all contents of CPOMS.
-All other staff members have restricted access.
+CPOMS settings for staff is limited and based on their role.
+DSL and DDSL have two factor authenticators for there log ins and staff are constantly reminded about their role and responsibility with sensitive information.